sjoh29/freeCodeCamp/guide/english/security/cryptography/index.md

 Some Asymmetric techniques include: RSA, Diffie-Hellman, DSS(Digital Signature Standard), ElGamal.

+### 3.)
+Hybrid Cryptography:

+Hybrid Cryptography is a hybrid based encryption with both Asymmetric and Symmetric Key Encryptions.
+This is achieved by using public key encryption to protect the message by adding an unsystematic layer over the symmetic key encryption.
+Next, the public key encryption technique is used to decode the symmetic key.
+After the symmetic key is uncovered, the message is ready to be decrypted to plaintext.
+This method is shown to be quite useful in providing extra security in cryptographic messages.

 ### Cryptographic Hashing

 Most cryptographic hash functions are designed to take a string of any length as input and produce a fixed-length hash value.